 The cabin came with a few friends on the porch (see below) and bees were indeed busy frequenting the eaves through an opening above the front door.
 I asked a park ranger about bear activity, and she stated she lived in the area and had never seen a bear in the camping areas.
 The last time she saw a bear was on a trail back in 2016.

 Thankfully, the shelter came equipped with not only a table and two benches inside, but also a broom - the perfect tool for shooing this spider away.
 I don't particularly mind Daddy Long Legs - but spiders like this give me the jitters!

 (Tent camping tip: Site 9 at the start of this trail is perfectly suited for a nice getaway campsite).

-The centipede above sported cherry-red legs and his relatives were seen not only stretched out on sticks like this, but on our front steps or curled into a spiral on rocks as we hit the trail.
+The centipede above sported cherry-red legs and his relatives were seen not only stretched out on sticks like this, but meandering around on the cabin's front steps or curled into a spiral on rocks as we hit the trail.

 Deciding on the Summit Trail, shown in yellow below, I set out in the blistering heat making my way slower than usual.
 The beginning was near the comfort station (which, while clean, free for the most part of bugs, and complete with an accessible shower, was decidedly malodorous).

 I liked that the trail markers at crucial points were clear.
 The blazes themselves were recently refreshed (painted, not luminescent).